 It you just want an adequate headlamp and are on a tight budget, check out the Energizer 3 LED which costs a mere $12.50.
-You may want to consider the Black Diamond Gizmo for $20 or the Black Diamond Cosmo for $30.

 One downside to the Coast is that it is not available at many retailers.
 If you can't find it, consider the LED Lenser H7 which is very similar.
 The LED Lenser has a higher trail finding score but not as good close proximity lighting.
 It is wish generally a few dollars less expensive.

 Compare this product side-by-side to top competitors >